 - Borrowing more than you can afford.
 Another thing to watch out for is the loan amount you’re being approved for.
 Lenders base this amount on your average monthly sales, so if you average $10,000 in monthly sales, you may be granted up to this amount with some lenders.
 But what the lender may not anticipate is your business’ future cash flow fluctuations due to seasonal changes in your industry – fluctuations which you should anticipate yourself.
 Only borrow what you can afford to pay back.

 If you’re interested in applying for an unsecured cash business loan, the first step is to compare your loan options.
 Once you’ve found the right loan, confirm that you meet the eligibility requirements.
-If you do, you can then start the application process by navigating to the lender’s secure website and selecting the “apply” button for the loan.

 You will also need to provide certain documents with your application.
 This usually includes: